 Suarez had refused to testify under immunity before the grand jury investigating the Sept.
 21 car-bomb murders of Letelier and his associate, Ropni Karpen Moffitt.

-CUARFZ' ATTORNEY, Oscar
+CHARTS' ATTORNEY, Oscar

-to the witness) declared after the the grand jury.
-The prosecutor imsentencing, "It would appear that mediately haled Suarez before (the prosecutor) wants to pit one anti-Castro group against another.
+sentencing, "It would appear that (the prosecutor) wants to pit one anti-Castro group against another.